 Dear friends, do not be surprised at the fiery ordeal that has come on you to test you, as though something strange were happening to you.
 But rejoice inasmuch as you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed.
 (1 Peter 4:12-13 NIV)

 Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.
 (James 1:2-4 NIV)

 Is it really easier to believe a lie than a truth?
 When we have a particular worldview, it can be very difficult to accept anything that challenges our perception of this life.
 Would it not make sense to fully investigate the claims of Christ instead of believing his existence or resurrection was a myth?
 How would you fair when measured up to God’s standards if it turned out that there was a coming judgment resulting in heaven or hell, as Jesus taught?
 Surely, it makes no sense to gamble your eternal destiny because you believed the lie that Jesus is NOT the only way to heaven?
-Look at the lives of those who witnessed Jesus’ life – they were prepared to die for the truth and truth applies today as much as it did then.
+Look at the lives of those who witnessed Jesus’ life – they didn’t die for a lie, they believed and trusted the truth and that same truth applies today as much as it did then.
 Change your life today and secure your salvation – How To Be Saved.